-All ECPs will be reviewed by the school health services staff and registered nurse assigned to the school, and a comprehensive list of students with ECP's is kept in a red, clearly labeled binder in the health room, where staff can easily get to them in an emergency.
+All ECPs will be reviewed by the school nurse and a comprehensive list of students with ECP's will be filed in a place where staff can easily get to them in an emergency.
 A copy of the ECP will be provided to all staff involved with the student during the school day as well as stored with the medication provided by the family.